S. Korea speeds up approval process of COVID-19 vaccines, treatments

-This file image, provided by South Korea's pharmaceutical firm Celltrion Inc. on Dec.
-29, 2020, shows the company's anti-COVID-19 monoclonal antibody treatment.
-(Celltrion)

-South Korea's drug safety agency has stepped up efforts to speed up the approval process for COVID-19 vaccines and treatments amid a third wave of coronavirus outbreaks.
+South Korean health authorities have stepped up efforts to speed up the approval process for COVID-19 vaccines and treatments amid a third wave of coronavirus outbreaks.

+The Korea Disease Control and Prevention Agency (KDCA) said Tuesday it would apply for a special import procedure for Pfizer's vaccines.

+The nation seeks to bring in 117,000 doses of Pfizer vaccine, enough to inoculate 60,000 people, this month through the COVAX Facility, the World Health Organization's global vaccine provision program.

+The scheme allows for importation of unauthorized medicines needed to cope with public health crises.
+Remdesivir, a COVID-19 treatment, was introduced under the system last year.

+The KDCA's decision was made during a meeting involving the two agencies and health experts earlier in the day.

-According to the Ministry of Food and Drug Safety on Tuesday, it will hold a meeting on Friday to give final approval for Celltrion Inc.'s COVID-19 treatment.
+The Ministry of Food and Drug Safety also plans hold a meeting on Friday to give final approval for Celltrion Inc.'s COVID-19 treatment.

 Celltrion has submitted an application for conditional marketing authorization of CT-P59, an anti-COVID-19 monoclonal antibody treatment candidate, to the ministry.